 file and click on it.
 You should

-see the Java program.
-Study it for a few minutes particularly
+Open the file in emacs and study it for a few minutes particularly

 noting the use of the escape sequences for the tab character.

-- Compile and run the Names program to see how it works then open
+Compile and run the Names program to see what it prints.

-it in emacs.
-Add code so that your name and hometown and the name
+- Now add code to the program so that your name and hometown and the name

 and hometown of